 So where is the market headed?
 The key to the future of patient portals is the interoperability between disparate systems.
 Being able to interface EMRs or practice management systems with patient portals is critical to the long-term success of either both patient and provider-centric portals.
 Although HL7 has brought the communication standardization on how many of these systems can “talk” to one another, we are still a ways off from seeing a significant portion of the market that is interoperable.

 The good news is that with Stage 2 of Meaningful Use having gone effect, steps towards interoperability have already been taken.
 Interoperability is necessary, for example, to meet the requirement that any certified EMR vendor must be able to export their patient record as a CCR, CCD or CDA file.
 This allows for disparate patient portals to be able to upload the file and present it as structured data within the patient health record.

-This is a big step in introducing more people to the efficacies of the patient portal and will set the stage for future growth.
+This is a big step in introducing more people to the efficacies of the patient portal software and will set the stage for future growth.